atreyasha/i3-balance-workspace/README.md

 ```
 usage: i3_balance_workspace [-h] [--scope {workspace,focus}] [--timeout <int>]

-optional arguments:
-  -h, --help  show this help message and exit
+options:
   --scope     {workspace,focus}
               scope of resizing containers (default: workspace)
   --timeout   <int>
               timeout in seconds for resizing (default: 1)
+  -h, --help  <flag>
+              show this help message and exit
 ```

 In order to balance all windows in the current workspace, simply execute: